Torbay Lifeboat Station: William Mogridge

 On 23 January 1937 the SS English Trader ran aground on the Checkstone Ledge near the mouth of the River Dart.
 The lifeboat sailed from Brixham at 5:25 that morning and stood by while tugs tried to pull the casualty off the shore.
 The lifeboat was refuelled at Kingswear, but at 6 o'clock on the morning of 24 January the captain of the stricken vessel asked the lifeboat to take the crew off.
 During this time a strong gale had blown up and 14 ft waves were now breaking right over the beached ship.
 Mogridge brought the lifeboat under the stern and alongside to take off the ship's 32 crew and also 20 people from the tugs who had gone aboard to help.
 He then reversed the lifeboat out to safety.
-After landing the rescued men at Dartmouth the lifeboat returned to Brixham, gaining its home mooring at 12:15, nearly 31 hours after casting off.
-The RNLI awarded Mogridge a second bronze medal for his outstanding courage and superb seamanship.
+After landing the rescued men at Dartmouth the lifeboat returned to Brixham, reaching its mooring at 12:15, nearly 31 hours after casting off.
+The RNLI awarded Mogridge a second-service clasp to go with his earlier bronze medal.